 The Boning Knife

 This and the filleting knife look uncannily similar due to the arched, narrow blade.
 To tell them apart gently press down on the tip and the boning knife will seem sturdy and rigid.
-It’s sharp point and narrow width allows you to remove bones, fat or gristle, or joint a chicken with precision, allowing you reach into small spaces.
+Its sharp point and narrow width helps you to remove bones, fat or gristle, or joint a chicken with precision, allowing you reach into small spaces.

 The Filleting Knife